Fatema-J/MealMind-backend/README.md

 ---
 ### Credits
-- [List any third-party resources or contributors]
+- [List of third-party resources or contributors]